rugk/website-dark-mode-switcher/README.md

 <img height="200" width="200" src="assets/header.svg">

-This is a (Firefox) add-on (WebExtension) …
+This is a (Firefox) add-on (WebExtension) that lets you invert the website's color scheme by inverting the [`prefers-color-scheme`](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-color-scheme) media feature of CSS.

-In contrast to many other add-ons, …

-It is/has/features…

 It is inspired by ….
-This extension only works with modern Firefox v60 or higher.
+This extension only works with modern Firefox v63 or higher.

 ## Download